 - Second series: domed case back, enamel dials with the numerals glued to the surface.
 The dial presents only two flared holes for the hands.

 - Third series: flat case back, and in later examples metal dial.

 It was then replaced in 1960 by the model ref.
 3428 (the so called fourth series), equipped with the second generation self-winding movement, calibre 27-460.

-Incomplete (no box, with Patek Philippe Archives dated 1956)
+Incomplete (no box, with extract from the Patek Philippe Archives dated 1956)